moussan/AWS-DDOS-Playbooks/README.md

 Objective: Investigate the attack and assess response effectiveness.
 Steps:
-A. Gather logs from CloudWatch, CloudTrail, and VPC Flow Logs.
+- Gather logs from CloudWatch, CloudTrail, and VPC Flow Logs.
-B. Analyze the logs using AWS Athena and QuickSight for trends.
+- Analyze the logs using AWS Athena and QuickSight for trends.
-C. Conduct a root cause analysis and document lessons learned.
+- Conduct a root cause analysis and document lessons learned.

 **Outcome: Comprehensive post-mortem analysis completed.**